Butternut Squash Cheese Queso

 Gradually bring the blender speed to high and blend the mixture until you have a smooth purée.
 Add the sauteed mixture of shallots and jalapeño to the blender and blend mixture until smooth again.
 Taste the queso at this point and re-season, add lime juice, jalapeño brine, salt or pepper to your liking.
 You can also add vegetable stock and olive oil to achieve your desired viscosity - a combination of the two helps this cheese maintain its lush texture.

 To serve, heat the queso in a small saucepan over medium.
-Pour it over your favorite nachos, roasted vegetables, serve with pasta, or any other way you please.
+Pour it over your favorite nachos, roasted vegetables, serve it with pasta, or any other way you please.